dojo/routing/README.md

 const router = new Router(config, MemoryHistory);
 ```

-Once the router has been created with the application route configuration it needs to be made available to all the components within your application.
+Once the router has been created with the application route configuration, it needs to be made available to all the components within your application.
 This is done using a `Registry` from `@dojo/widget-core/Registry` and defining an `Injector` that contains the `router` instance as the `payload`.
-This `Injector` is defined using a known key, by default through `@dojo/routing` the key is `router` but can be overridden throughout if desired.
+This `Injector` is defined using a known key, by default the key is `router` but this can be overridden if desired.

 ```ts
 import { Registry } from '@dojo/widget-core/Registry';